How to Air-Dry Your Hair on Mornings When You Need to Hit Snooze

-Everyone should know how to air-dry their hair fast.
-For many, especially if you have wavy or curly hair, air-drying is also the only way to guarantee you will avoid the dreaded frizz.
+Knowing how to air-dry wet hair is key to ensuring an effortless routine.
+For many (especially for those with wavy or curly hair), air-drying is the only way to guarantee you will avoid the dreaded frizz.
 For others who could blow-dry their hair but choose not to, air-drying is less faff than wrestling with a round brush and a hair dryer.
-It also means you can hit snooze a couple more times, which on some mornings (Mondays and Fridays especially) is very welcome.
+It also means you can hit the snooze button a couple more times, which on some mornings is very welcome.

 Sephora Tidy Detangling Comb (£7)

-Here’s something we bet you didn’t know: Conditioner not only smoothes your strands, but it can also help them dry faster, too.
-The silicones coat each strand and seal it down, repelling water in the process.
-Now for a beauty editor tip: Keep a wide-tooth comb inside your shower, and always, always comb through when applying conditioner to ensure an even application.
-Trust us—you’ll see the difference.
+Here's something you probably didn't know: Conditioner not only smoothes your strands—it can also help them dry faster.
+The silicone in most conditioners coats and seals each strand while repelling water.
+Now for a beauty editor tip: Keep a wide-tooth comb inside of your shower and always comb through the hair when applying conditioner to ensure an even application.
+Trust us—you'll see the difference.

 Aquis Lisse Hair Towel (£40)

-News flash: Your towel (and the technique you adopt) isn’t doing your hair any favours, especially in the drying department.
-That excessive back-and-forth rubbing is only roughing up your hair cuticle, so skip it in favour of squeezing with a soft microfibre towel instead; the softer texture soaks up twice as much water without frizzing up your strands.
-You can wrap it up, turban style, while you do your makeup or simply squeeze gently and allow to air-dry, depending on your hair texture.
-Don’t have a snazzy microfibre towel to hand?
-“Use a pillow case instead!
-The fibres are much finer than those found in a normal bath towel and cause less frizz,” suggests Rob Fitch, a principal stylist at Josh Wood Atelier.
+News flash: Your towel (and the techniques you adopt) aren't doing your hair any favours—especially in the drying department.
+That excessive back-and-forth rubbing is only roughing up your hair cuticles, so opt for squeezing it with a soft microfibre towel instead.
+The soft texture of a microfibre towel soaks up twice as much water without frizzing up your strands.
+Wrap your hair up in a turban style while applying your makeup or simply squeeze gently and allow it to air-dry.
+Don’t have a snazzy microfibre towel on hand?
+"Use a pillow case instead!
+The fibres are much finer than those found in a normal bath towel, and cause less frizz," suggests Rob Fitch, a principal stylist at Josh Wood Atelier.

-If you have curly hair, we’ve got a time-saving trick for you ahead…
+If you have curly hair, we've got a time-saving tricks for you ahead…

 Too Faced Color Drenched Lipstick (£18)

-Once your hair is up in a towel turban or T-shirt, get to work applying your makeup or sitting down to breakfast.
-And you will laugh, but if you can do this sitting by a radiator, then that extra heat will help speed up the process even more.
-If your hair is frizz-prone, you’ll want to keep it wrapped up right until you’re ready to leave the house.
+Once your hair is up in a towel, start applying your makeup or sit down for breakfast.
+Have a radiator sitting close by?
+The extra heat will help speed up the process.
+If your hair is frizz-prone, you'll want to keep it wrapped up right until you're ready to leave the house.

 Goody Goody Quick Style Paddle Brush (£18)

-Thanks to its multitasking abilities, we are completely and utterly obsessed with the Goody Quick Style Paddle Brush (£21).
-In between the bristles are microfibres (yep, just like the ones in the fast-drying towel).
-It detangles as you brush it through your hair, while the spongy fabric mops up any residual water.
+Thanks to its multitasking abilities, we are completely obsessed with the Goody Quick Style Paddle Brush (£21).
+In between the bristles are microfibres just like the ones in the microfibre fast-drying towels.
+This innovative brush detangles and mops up any residual water as you brush it through your hair.
 Genius!

-Remember how conditioner repels water?
-Well, maximise that result by working a little Bumble and bumble Don’t Blow It (£24) through your hair.
-It contains polymers and plant-based conditioners to repel water to help speed up the air-drying process, plus, these ingredients also fight frizz with a dry, touchable finish.
-And you’re good to go.
+Since conditioner repels water, maximise that result by working a little Bumble and Bumble Don’t Blow It (£24) through your hair.
+It contains polymers and plant-based conditioners to repel water which helps speed up the air-drying process—plus, these ingredients also fight frizz with a dry, touchable finish.
+Voilà, you're good to go!

-Next up!
-This is why your hair won’t hold a curl, according to a celebrity stylist.
+Next up: According to a celebrity stylist, this is why your hair won't hold a curl.